asuna-mt/minetest_tt_base/README.md

 * Food stats
 * Node damage
 * Node light level
-* Node info: climbable, slippery, bouncy, jumping restriction
+* Node info: climbable, slippery, bouncy, jumping/descending restriction

 This mod assumes that the default gameplay behavior of Luanti is used.